 The ‘symbolic bone ornaments’ are also known as “mudra” or ‘seals’.

-A traditional jhator is performed in specified locations in Tibet (and surrounding areas traditionally occupied by Tibetans).
+Setting: A traditional jhator is performed in specified locations in Tibet (and surrounding areas traditionally occupied by Tibetans).
 Drigung Monastery is one of the three most important jhator sites.

 The procedure takes place on a large flat rock long used for the purpose.
 The charnel ground (durtro) is always higher than its surroundings.
-It may be very simple, consisting only of the flat rock, or it may be more elaborate, incorporating temples and stupa (chorten in Tibetan).
+It may be very simple, consisting only of flat rock, or it may be more elaborate, incorporating temples and stupas (chorten in Tibetan).
 Relatives may remain nearby during the jhator, possibly in a place where they cannot see it directly.
 The jhator usually takes place at dawn.

 The full jhator procedure (as described below) is elaborate and expensive.
 Those who cannot afford it simply place their deceased on a high rock where the body decomposes or is eaten by birds and animals.

 Procedure.
-Prior to the procedure, monks may chant mantra around the body and burn juniper incense – although ceremonial activities often take place on the preceding day.
+Prior to the procedure, monks may chant mantras around the body and burn juniper incense – although ceremonial activities often take place on the preceding day.
 The work of disassembling of the body may be done by a monk, or, more commonly, by rogyapas (“body-breakers”).
-All the eyewitness accounts remarked on the fact that the rogyapas did not perform their task with gravity or ceremony, but rather talked and laughed as during any other type of physical labor.
+All the eyewitness accounts remarked on the fact that the rogyapas did not perform their task with gravity or ceremony, but rather talked and laughed as during any other type of physical labour.
 According to Buddhist teaching, this makes it easier for the soul of the deceased to move on from the uncertain plane between life and death onto the next life.

 Disassembling the body.
 According to most accounts, vultures are given the whole body.
 Then, when only the bones remain, these are broken up with mallets, ground with tsampa (barley flour with tea and yak butter, or milk), and given to the crows and hawks that have waited for the vultures to depart.